 Despite this being the case, international investors today are often required to navigate significant divergence in the quality and consistency of the valuation data available, one market to the next.
 In large part this is a product of valuation systems and approaches that have been developed within individual markets and regions over many years.
 The standards applied can often be detailed and extremely thorough, but that doesn’t always mean they produce outputs which are consistent between different jurisdictions.
 The end result can be confusion and added risk to those relying on this data in an increasingly interconnected global marketplace.

 The same was true of the accounting profession up until fairly recently, with inconsistencies in financial reporting posing a significant risk to investor confidence and, ultimately, market stability.
-This risk has, and is being addressed today through the introduction and widespread adoption of International Financial Reporting Standards (IFRS) around the world.
+This risk has been addressed today through the introduction and widespread adoption of International Financial Reporting Standards (IFRS) around the world.

 A growing number of global investors are seeking to manage the challenge of inconsistency in valuation by stipulating the use of IVS (or standards which incorporate IVS) when procuring this data from third parties, or when carrying out valuations internally.
 The largest pension fund in Europe, Norges Bank Investment (NBIM), specifies, in relation to accounting and valuation that;